dzorlu/humpback_whales/readme.md

 when we optimize these parameters at test time, learning is fast - the model generalizes from a small number of examples from the test task.
 The module is trained with 5-shot 10-class classification tasks at training time.
 At test time, the trained model takes the top 10 predictions of the first module, and re-ranks them at test time through one-shot learning.
- With the ensemble approach, I was able to get a better score.
+ With the ensemble approach, I was able to get a respectable improvement over the non-ensemble approach.

 Last, an excellent tutorial on meta-learning can be found [here](https://lilianweng.github.io/lil-log/2018/11/30/meta-learning.html).